-Since 2013, the Charity has met its objects through 2 mechanisms: The making of grants (up to £15,000 per death) to nominated beneficiaries of members; and, the making of a major grant to the ABF (2020: £929,000), to fulfil all other objects of the Charity, on the Charity's behalf.
-Trustees review this approach on an annual basis.
+Since 2013, the Charity has met its objects through 2 mechanisms: The making of grants (up to £15,000 per death) to nominated beneficiaries of members; and, the making of a major grant to the ABF (2021: £nil), to fulfil all other objects of the Charity, on the Charity's behalf.
+Trustees review this approach on an annual basis and decided in December 2021 to revert to the practice of granting to ABF in the spring following the end of an accounting year, instead of in the December of each accounting year.
+For this reason, no grant was made to ABF in 2021.
+This practice better allows Trustees to determine the appropriate value of the grant that can be made.